So, you’ve stumbled upon this non-toxic bakeware guide to clean up your kitchen. Here’s why you made a smart move:

 - Easy to fold up & store in tight places due to its flexibility.

-- Cools down within minutes, which helps avoid accidental burns (helpful if you have small children).
+- Cools down within seconds, which helps avoid accidental burns… Helpful if you have small children running around.

-- Bakes evenly & prevents burning baked goods (low thermal resistance).
+- Bakes evenly & prevents burning food (low thermal resistance).

 Cons of Silicone Bakeware

-- Needs a firm surface underneath (like a baking pan) to avoid flipping food on the floor.
+- It needs a firm surface underneath (like a baking pan) to avoid flipping food on the floor.

 - Sharp instruments will slice silicone.

-- Can underbake goods: Because of that, you might need to increase baking times a little.
+- Can underbake goods, so you might need to increase baking times by a minute or two.

-- No need for baking cup liners: It’s so annoying when you go to bake cupcakes & realize you’re out of cups!
-With these, you don’t need any liners.
+- No need for baking cup liners: Don’t you hate when you want to bake cupcakes & realize you’re out of cups?
+With these, you don’t need any.

-- Includes freebies: Twelve bonus silicone baking cups.
-Use them on your existing metal pans & ditch the paper baking cups!
+- Comes with 12 bonus silicone baking cups!
+Use them on your existing metal pans & ditch the paper cups.